krady21/compiler-explorer.nvim/README.md

 ## Features
 - Compile code asynchronously using `vim.loop`.
-- Select compiler interactively(`vim.ui.select`) or pass it as the command parameter.
+- Select compiler interactively using `vim.ui.select` or pass it as a vim command parameter.
 - Compile visual selections.
+- Send compiler warnings and errors to the quickfix list.
 - Highlight matching lines between source code and assembly.
-- Show binary output(opcodes and address) using virtual text.
+- Show binary output (opcodes and address) using virtual text.
 - Format code.
 - Add libraries.
 - Show tooltips about specific instructions.